QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 #### Subgraph $G'$

 A subgraph $G'$ is a graph formed from a subset of the vertices and edges of the graph $G$.
-An induced subgraph is a variant where we can only remove a vertex and their incident edges.
+An induced subgraph is a variant where we can only remove a vertex and its incident edges.

 #### Complement of a graph